KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 ### Demonstration P2 plugin usage

 You can see a demonstration P2 plugin using the webpack plugin here: [sao4fed-bundle-the-ui][101]

+* Watch this AtlasCamp 2018 talk which uses this plugin amongst others to make your devloop super fast: https://youtu.be/VamdjcJCc0Y
+* Watch this AtlasCamp 2017 talk about how to build and integrate your own front-end devtooling on top of P2, which introduced the alpha version of this plugin: https://youtu.be/2yf-TzKerVQ?t=537

 ## Features